 More than 50% of health promoters use M-Health: intern survey

-A survey, by HPF intern Ancy Paul, has revealed that more than half the health promotion workforce use M-health – a health information programme for smart devices.
+, by HPF intern Ancy Paul, has revealed that more than half the health promotion workforce use M-health – a health information programme for smart devices.

 Savings from Preventing Lifetime Smoking and Obesity in Young Adults: A Scoping Study